vibbits/material-liascript/slides-PSA.md

 - Load PDB entry 1TRZ using the File menu.

-- Compare the default representations (F1-F8)  and use the various controls to change the view  of the protein.
+- Compare the default representations and use the various controls to change the view  of the protein.

 - Explore the Edit and View menus to change  various aspects of the graphical representation  of the structure.

 - Examine the hydrogen bonding patterns.
 Display a molecular surface.

 - Create an interesting view of the molecule and save it as a high-resolution image.

+### Working with ChimeraX

+There are great videos on working with ChimeraX that you can access via [a playlist from Brown Lab](https://www.youtube.com/playlist?list=PL4eF1KHNgDfIYSKCS3_S0PTRYtYTV9Myi).

+We suggest to start with the first and the second video of this playlist.

+### Scene styles

+Open the PDB with code 1TRZ in ChimeraX via pasting `open 1TRZ` into the command field at the bottom.
+This will fetch the structure from the RCSB Protein Data Bank and load it into ChimeraX.
+Please have a look at the log window where more information about the structure is shown next to the full command `open 1TRZ format mmcif fromDatabase pdb`.

+The default view is a quite nice one highlighting the interactions of the side chains of three residues with zinc and sodium atoms as well as selected water molecules.

+### Showing and hiding residues

+The function keys F1-F3 show all atoms and residues by default.
+The keys F4-F7 do not explicitly show atoms and residues but are merely a impressionistic representation of the structure.
+The F8 keys does, to a certain extent, show atoms, but only of side chains, not main chain atoms.
+Mostly to do structure analysis, we want to show only the most interesting residues, the ones we want to analyze, and hide all the others.

+The structure of insulin was crystallized together with some water molecules.
+In many cases, it is no problem to permanently delete those waters via Edit > Delete > Waters.
+To visualize the waters, select an atom view such as F1, F2 or F3.
+See the red water (oxygen) atoms floating around the surface?
+Check the video in the molecular graphics exercise at 1.13.

+Then select the base scene style without any explicit atoms, e.g. tube style (F5).
+Press F5.
+This is our representation of the backbone.

+There are several ways to show the residues of interest:

+    From the menu: View > Show atoms in > Residue.
+Select Cys7 from Molecule A and press OK.

+    From the sequence selector.
+Hover the mouse on the bottom of the screen, you will see the sequence selector opening.
+Open it permanently by pressing the blue nailpin on the left side of it.
+Search for Cys7 from Molecule B, right-click and select Show > Residue.

 ## Protein folds are the structures of domains